Golden Knights vs. Panthers Prediction & Picks - January 4

 Golden Knights Splits and Trends

-- Vegas has 14 points (5-1-4) in the 10 games it has played that were decided by one goal.
+- In the 10 games Vegas has played that were decided by one goal, it racked up 14 points.

-- In the three games this season the Golden Knights recorded just one goal, they've finished 0-1-2 (two points).
+- This season the Golden Knights scored only one goal in three games and they've earned two points (0-1-2) in those contests.

-- Vegas has scored a pair of goals in seven games this season (3-4-0 record, six points).
+- Vegas has six points (3-4-0) when scoring exactly two goals this season.

-- The Golden Knights have scored more than two goals 24 times, and are 19-2-3 in those games (to register 41 points).
+- The Golden Knights have earned 41 points in their 24 games with at least three goals scored.

-- In the 13 games when Vegas has capitalized on a lone power-play goal, it has a 7-3-3 record (17 points).
+- This season, Vegas has recorded a lone power-play goal in 13 games has a record of 7-3-3 in those matchups.

-- The Golden Knights have been outshot by opponents in 16 games, going 9-3-4 to register 22 points.
+- The Golden Knights have been outshot by opponents 16 times this season, and earned 22 points in those games.

 Team Stats Comparison